wp-plugins/sgr-nextpage-titles/readme.txt

 == Changelog ==

+= 1.1 =
+* New Features:
+	* Tag Title now reporting the subpage title instead of the page number.
+* Enhancements:
+	* Added three new filters in order to interact with the Multipage Plugin behavior: multipage_subtitle, multipage_navigation, multipage_content.
+	* Added two more exceptions (thanks to <a rel="nofollow" href="http://wordpress.org/support/profile/silvios">silvios</a>).
+	* Changed the name in Multipage Plugin.
+Also changed the css filenames in multipage.css and multipage.min.css.

 = 1.0.1 =
 * Bug fix:
 	* Loads default values even if never saved settings.

 = 1.0 =
 * New Features:
 	* Added the option to hide comments on all the subpages except in the first one.
 	* Added new options to customize the table of contents: "Hide the new TOC header", "Add a link for comments", "Show only on the first page", "Label choices", "Show before or after the content", "Hide it".